• Skip to primary navigation

 Your jello mold will need to be refrigerated overnight, to make sure it is completely firm, before removing it from the mold.

-How to Remove Ribbon Salad from a Jello Mold
+How to Remove Ribbon Salad From a Jello Mold

 Remove the bottom cover, place your plate over the jello, and flip it over.
 Slowly remove the top cover, and the jello should neatly slide out.
 (If it doesn't want to slide out, warm it a little longer).